lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

   - Frontier detection
   - Path finding
   - Data collection
-- Links to good tutorial and code bases
+- Links to good tutorials and code bases

+TF tree nd other important standards in REPs [103](https://www.ros.org/reps/rep-0103.html) and [105](https://www.ros.org/reps/rep-0105.html)
 ## Webots Setup
 Webots has support for the [epuck2](https://www.gctronic.com/doc/index.php/e-puck2) robot however, this includes support for the Pi-Puck.
 This is an early version of the Pi-Puck so a few modifications had to be made.